Valejacobo/Valejacobo/README.md

-- 👋 Hi, I’m @Valejacobo
+- 👋 Hi, I’m Valentin Jacobo Barthe
-- CEO/CTO at IdeasMarket Software
+- CEO/CTO at
 - Golang/C# junkie 👨🏻‍💻
 - Mate amargo lover 🧉
-- 📫 How to reach me: @vj_barthe on Twitter
+- 📫 How to reach me: @vj_barthe on Twitter and at vale.jacobo@gmail.com

-I have a server in my living room and I deploy to production
+I have 2 servers in my living room and I deploy to production